devnull-cz/c-prog-lang/modules/statements.md

 **A declaration is not a statement** (there are subtle consequences, we can show them later).

+#source null-statement.c
+#source compound-statement.c

 Some statements must end with `;`.
 For example, expression statements.
 The following are all valid expression statements.
-They do not make much sense though and may generate a warning about an unused result.
+They do not make much sense though and may generate a warning about an unused result in some compilers.

 ```C
 /* this one is not a statement */